-This post describes steps one can take to create a live kernel dump file in Windows 11.
+This post describes creating a live kernel dump file in Windows 11.

 Windows kernel live dump allows you to gather data to troubleshoot an abnormal situation while the computer continues to operate.
 It captures a consistent snapshot of kernel memory and saves them to a dump file for further research.

-Kernel live dump reduces downtime when compared to a bug check for “non-fatal” but high-impact failures and hangs.
+Kernel live dump reduces downtime compared to a bug check for “non-fatal” but high-impact failures and hangs.
 It is also used when it is possible to recover the OS to a known good state.

 How to create a live kernel dump in Windows 11

 As described above, Windows kernel live dump allows you to gather data to troubleshoot an abnormal situation while the computer continues to operate.

 Below is how to create a live kernel dump in Windows 11 with Task Manager.

 Open Task Manager or press the keyboard shortcut: CTRL + SHIFT + Esc

 Once Task Manager is opened, Click on the Details tab.

 Then right-click on an empty area in the Details pane and select Create live kernel dump file.

 Choose a Full live kernel dump or Kernel stacks dump for the file dump you want to create

 When you do that, you should see a Dumping kernel dialog showing you the location of the dump file.

 Click OK to close the window.
-Click on Open file location to open File Explorer to the dump file’s location.
+Next, click on Open file location to open File Explorer to the dump file’s location.

 That should do it!

 This post showed you how to create a live kernel dump in Windows 11.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.